23atomist/sqlizer/README.md

 ![](sqlizerarch.svg)

+## Tables
+We anticipate using several tables in the design.
+These include:
+- Oscillators : with frequency, waveform, vibrato, and glide
+- Voices : with two oscillators, mixer, gain, filter, and amplitude envelope
+- Notes : oscillator and voice values sorted by musical instrument and note

+Still to be determined is how much to include in the voices table.
+For example, maybe the oscillators should be part of the voices and in a stand-alone table.
+Other tables might include one for multiple outputs and one for audio effects.

 ## Goals
-The near term goal is to built the synthesizer daemon, and a sequencer and MIDI interface for it.
+The near term goal is to built the synthesizer daemon along with a sequencer and MIDI interface for it.

-A possible longer term goal is to convert from floating point to integer arithmetic and then to Verilog for use on an FPGA.
+A possible longer term goal is to convert from floating point to integer arithmetic and then convert to Verilog for use on an FPGA.

 ## Status
 The oscillators are working and have the following parameters: